Two Options to Help Build the A-APRP: Membership or Support

 The work-study circle process is designed to train and prepare serious, unselfish men and women who struggle for Africa and her people.
 To develop a conscientious attitude towards revolutionary work.
 To cultivate a strong sense of national pride in being African and a revolutionary commitment to actively support the just struggles of other oppressed and exploited peoples in the world.
 The A-APRP is confident that the most serious Africans that participate in the work-study process will want to commit their lives, talents and energies to the African Revolution and will become cadre of the A-APRP.

-For more information about how to join the A-APRP, please review our Ideological Training Guidelines at the links below.
+For more information about how to join the A-APRP, please review our Ideological Training Guidelines below.
 You are welcome to contact a Chapter representative near you.

-Note: This link is a Word file and requires Microsoft Word to open.
+Note: This link is a Word file.
+Open with MS Word or Google docs.